canonical/platform-engineering-docs/implementation/service-health-guidance/create-dashboard.md

 ## Traffic

 Traffic reflects the volume of operations.
-This panel should display the total number of operations per minute—such as requests for a web application, transactions for a database, or jobs for a task runner—helping to assess demand and system load.
+This panel should display the total number of operations per minute—such as requests for a web application, transactions for a database or jobs for a task runner—helping to assess demand and system load.

 What was considered for Synapse: Total number of requests per minute over the last 5 minutes.